Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Editor Hegner

 Still, a person existed who Hašek may have borrowed the name from.
 In Vinohrady lived and editor Edvard Hegner (1876-1929) and the writer and journalist Hašek was surely aware of him and most probably also knew him.
-Hegner wrote satires, other prose and theatre plays and contributed to several of the publication that Jaroslav Hašek also wrote for.
-Whether Hašek actually had Hegner in mind when he wrote this sequence of The Good Soldier Švejk is impossible to know but in such a case it would only be "name-borrowing".
-He quite often borrowed names and assigned them to one of his literary creation that had little or nothing to do with the real-life person who bore the name.
-Examples of this method are Břetislav Ludvík and not the least Švejk himself.
+Hegner wrote satires, other prose and theatre plays and contributed to several of the publications that Jaroslav Hašek also wrote for.
+Whether Hašek actually had Hegner in mind when he wrote this sequence of The Good Soldier Švejk is impossible to know but in such a case it could only have been "name-borrowing".
+Hašek often borrowed names and assigned them to one of his literary creations who might have little or nothing to do with the real-life person who bore the name.
+Prime examples are Břetislav Ludvík and not the least Švejk himself.

 [II.5] „A víte, pane obrlajtnant,“ řekl, důvěrně mrkaje, „že se má stát pan hejtman Ságner batalionskomandantem našeho maršbatalionu?
 Napřed, jak říkal štábsfeldvébl Hegner, se myslelo, že vy budete, poněvadž jste nejstarší důstojník u nás, batalionskomandantem, a potom prý přišlo od divise na brigádu, že je jmenován pan hejtman Ságner.“